ppy/osu-wiki/wiki/Rules/Content_usage_permissions/en.md

 #### Allowed, with exceptions

+This section was last updated on March 7, 2025.

 | Artist |  | Status | Notes |
 | :-- | :-- | :-- | :-- |
 |  | a\_hisa | ![][partial] | Contact before uploading.
 Can be reached via [email](mailto:hisaweb_info@yahoo.co.jp) or [Bandcamp](https://a-hisa.bandcamp.com/). |